crantila/outputlilypond/README.md

 OutputLilyPond
 ==============

-A Python module that outputs a LilyPond file from a music21 Score stream.
+Produce a LilyPond file from a music21 Score.
 This module is not intended for everyday use, and uses various strange python hacks to produce unusual LilyPond scores for music analytic purposes.

 Works in Python 2 and 3.